pubkey/rxdb/docs-src/why-nosql.md

 When you run a SQL query like `SELECT ..` the result of it can be anything.
 An `array`, a `number`, a `string`, a single row, it depends on how the query goes on.
 So the caching strategy can only be to keep the result in memory, once for each query.
 This scales very bad because the more queries you run, the more results you have to store in memory.

 When you make a query to a NoSQL collection, you always know how the result will look like.
 It is a list of documents, based on the collection's schema (if you have one).
-The result set is stored in memory, but because you get similar documents for different queries to the same collection.
-We can de-duplicated the documents and let the cache point to the same memory object across queries.
+The result set is stored in memory, but because you get similar documents for different queries to the same collection, we can de-duplicated the documents.
+So when multiple queries return the same document, we only have it in the cache **once** and each query caches point to the same memory object.
 So no matter how many queries you make, your cache maximum is the collection size.

 ## TypeScript support